sathyanarayananan96/CSVtoExcelconverter/README.md

 - Add or remove as many fields as required

 Steps to run the application on Python IDLE:
 - Open python IDLE on your desktop and open the guitest.py script from your project folder.
 Select the run->Run module option or press F5.
-A window will pop up with the usual prompts and listboxes, asking for the input CSV file
+A window will pop up with the usual prompts and listboxes, asking for the input CSV file.
+Multiple files can be selected.
+Please ensure that only txt files are selected as the input.

+Input CSV file: Sample format:

+Line 1: Header - YYYYMMDDHHSS FILE_NAME SHORT ONE LINE DESCRIPTION OF REQUIREMENTS in CSV format Lines 2 - n: CSV records- field1,field2,.....,fieldn Line n + 1: Trailer- YYYYMMDDHHSS, total no of records, file name, in CSV format

+Output file- excel sheet:

+Line 1: Header - YYYYMMDDHHSS FILE_NAME SHORT ONE LINE DESCRIPTION OF REQUIREMENTS in CSV format

 Caution: It is better to create the virtual environment using IDEs like Pycharm